kurs10/CS299FinalProj/README.md

 # CS299FinalProj
 Tetris
 ## To-Do
-- [ ] Work on Displaying Instructions
+- [ ] Work on displaying Instructions
-- [ ] At end of game check if highscore or not and add to highscore if it is
+- [ ] Get highscore working at end of game so user can input their highscore
 - [ ] Format text nicely